wandki/DSND-Disaster-Response-Pipeline/README.md

 - css input files from figure 8

 Models:
-- classifier.pkl : pickle file which is the output of the ML pipeline
+- classifier.pkl : pickle file which is the output of the ML pipeline (NOTE: the file is too large to push to git, please run the classifer to generate it)
 - train_classifier.py : ML pipeline

 app: